Rhododendrons

 Rhododendron morii

-Pinkish form of Rhododendron morii, photographed on a foggy day in montane forest, Taipingshan National Forest, Taiwan.
+Pinkish form of Rhododendron morii, photographed on a foggy day in montane forest, Taipingshan National Forest, eastern Taiwan.
 (Photos copyright © by Kaj Halberg)

 Rhododendron nivale